 Is Now The Time?

 When considering Uber, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 We think Uber is a good business.
-We would expect growth rates to moderate from here, but its revenue growth has been impressive, over the last three years.
+We would expect growth rates to moderate from here, but its revenue growth has been exceptional, over the last three years.
 And while its sales and marketing efficiency is sub-average, the good news is its user growth has been strong, and its top-tier ARPU growth shows increasing value of its platform to its users.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.